How to Find - Seniors Help: Income Programs, Home Care, Housing and Transportation

 FINANCIAL & LEGAL PROGRAMS

 * Low-Income Seniors Property Tax Rebate/Reduction: Burlington, Oakville, Milton, Halton Hills

-* Income tax clinics (low income only): here
+* Income tax clinics (people with low income only): see here

 HEALTH & SAFETY